wconrad/opt_parse_builder/README.md

 These terms are used in this library's code and documentation:

-* Argument - An option or operand
+* Argument - An option or operand; a single element of ARGV

 * Option - An argument parsed by optparse, like `-v` or `--size=12`